OneHourGameJam/OneHourGameJam/README.md

 ### 4: Install website

-Edit: Aug 2020 - there is currently a bug which stops the database from being migrated correctly due to a malformed insert-into-adminlog in the migration script.
-Please open the file `php/db.php` and comment out the line `mysqli_query($dbConn, $sql) or die("Migration failed to log to admin log, please notify site admin");` then refresh the site.
-This will migrate the database to the latest version.
-We're working on fixing this, but for now please use this workaround - same if updating from a very old database version.

 * Go to https://localhost/onehourgamejam/ - this should point you to the install page
 * Enter the following data into the form:
   * Host: localhost